-Regarding expert witnesses, the standard fee for witnesses does not constitute payment of the fee charged by an expert, and a subpoena may be quashed when the appropriate expert witness fee has not been included with service of the subpoena.
+The standard fee for witnesses does not constitute sufficient payment of the fee charged by an expert, and a subpoena may be quashed when the appropriate expert witness fee has not been included with service of the subpoena.
 Zurn/N.E.P.C.O., above, 329 NLRB at 486-487.